cyber-dojo/cyber-dojo/docs/how-to-contribute-to-server.md

 :+1::tada: Thanks :tada::+1:

 First, setup and learn how run a local cyber-dojo server.
-Please read and follow [these instructions](https://blog.cyber-dojo.org/2014/09/setting-up-your-own-cyber-dojo-server.html).
-They tell you how to:
+Please read and follow [these instructions](https://blog.cyber-dojo.org/2014/09/setting-up-your-own-cyber-dojo-server.html) which tell you:
-- install the main cyber-dojo bash script used to control your server.
+- how to install the main cyber-dojo bash script used to control your server.
-- install `docker`.
+- how to install `docker`.
 If you are on Mac or Windows you must install `Docker Toolbox` and run from a Docker-QuickStart terminal as instructed.
 A cyber-dojo server comprises many separate services, each running from its own docker image.
-- set the correct permissions on the `/cyber-dojo` dir.
+- how to set the correct permissions on the `/cyber-dojo` dir.
 This dir is volume-mounted into the saver service.

 Once you are running a local cyber-dojo server, install these two tools:
 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Each cyber-dojo service lives in its own git repository.